xjtu-enre/ENRE-ts/packages/enre-feature-stat/README.md

 }
 ```

-In the command line usage, append `--package-path <path>` to the command.
+~~In the command line usage, append `--package-path <path>` to the command.~~ Sparrow
+2.0.2 does not support this cli option.

+Workaround:

+A. Create your new `gdl` file under `/lib-script/coref/javascript/`, and *
+*rebuild lib** by `sparrow rebuild lib -lang javascript`.

+B. Manually form the final cli command to the godel runner.

 ## Why these features?